Clarendon Street Veterinary Surgery

 With a national trend, which has seen around 70 per cent of veterinary surgeries snapped up by corporates, he’s keen for the practice to retain its traditional, friendly feel.

 Having worked in busy London clinics previously, Harriet is enjoying building a rapport with customers and says she often gets three generations of clients in the consulting room.
-Alongside Patrick and Harriet work Sue, Anna, Nancy and Jordanne plus surgery cat Zamba, a rescued stray (mum to Calypsa) who spends her time happily lounging around in the warmest, sunniest spots.
+Alongside Patrick and Harriet work Sue, Anna, Nancy and Catherine plus surgery cat Zamba, a rescued stray (mum to Calypsa) who spends her time happily lounging around in the warmest, sunniest spots.
 They say cats are very intuitive – and clearly Zamba has fallen on her feet/paws to snare this fine surgery as her forever home!

 28, Clarendon Street